avancayetano/pyctchar/README.md

-# vid-to-ascii
+# Pyctchar
-video to ascii art, using python and opencv
+A Video to ASCII characters converter using Python and OpenCV.

 Sample:
 ![sample](screenshots/vid_to_ascii_sample.png?raw=true "sample")